 If an injury requires an employee to take time off work, workers’ compensation can pay out two-thirds of the employee’s average weekly wages.
 Benefits will continue until the employee has recovered or has reached their maximum recovery.

-For permanent partial disability, compensation will continue for an amount of time that is determined according the nature of the impairment.
+For permanent partial disability, compensation will continue for an amount of time that is determined according to the nature of the impairment.
 In the case of total permanent disability, the employee can receive benefits for life.

 Schaumburg Workers’ Compensation Covers Fatal Work Injuries